lixpaulian/stm32f7-qspi/README.md

 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus
 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus/cube-mx which details how to integrate the Cube-MX generated code into a uOS++ based project.

-The driver can be easily ported to other RTOSes, as it uses only a semaphore and a mutex.
+The driver was designed for the µOS++ ecosystem, but it can be easily ported to other RTOSes, as it uses only a semaphore and a mutex.
 It has been tested on the Winbond W25Q128FV and Micrel/ST MT25QL128ABA flash chips, but support for other devices will be  added in the future.

 ## Short theory of operation
 Most QSPI flash devices operate in two basic modes: